 Multidisciplinary Artist

 Mallory Donen is a multidisciplinary artist residing in Vancouver on the unceded territories of the Musqueam, Squamish, and Tsleil Waututh First Nations.
-She explores the intersection of digital art and embroidery, through processes rooted in traditional craft passed down from generations of women in her family.
-Most recently her work has begun investigating notions of labour, productivity, and the value of art in relation to craft and women’s work.
 She has a Bachelor of Fine Arts from University of the Fraser Valley, and a Master of Fine Arts from University of Manitoba.
+Donen’s art explores the intersection of digital art and embroidery, through processes rooted in traditional craft passed down from generations of women in her family.
+By using the distinct grid format of cross-stitching she creates connections between threads and pixels.